tronprotocol/tronwallet-adapter/README.md

 `useWallet()` only contains logic to manage wallet state.
 Besides, we provide a set of out-of-box components to help you interact with wallets:

--   `WalletSelectButton`: Show wallets dialog to select a wallet
+-   `WalletSelectButton`: Shows a wallet dialog to select a wallet
--   `WalletConnectButton`: Connect to the selected wallet
+-   `WalletConnectButton`: Connects to the selected wallet
--   `WalletDisconnectButton`: Disconnect to the selected wallet
+-   `WalletDisconnectButton`: Disconnects from the selected wallet
--   `WalletActionButton`: A Button with multiple actions include `select/connect/disconnect`
+-   `WalletActionButton`: A button with multiple actions include `select/connect/disconnect`

 Here is the demo image: